Log Buffer #242, A Carnival of the Vanities for DBAs

 Lots of things these days are oozing the vibe that what’s old is new again and perhaps SQL 2012, according to Colin Stasiuk falls in the same category.

 Auditing in SSIS can be a real headache.
 Mike Davis tries to heal this ache in his two part series.

 When you want to update rows that are stored in MySQL tables you use UPDATE statements.
 Jan Brinkmann goes one step further.

 In an interesting post, Tony Darnell talks about using Perl, Cookies and MySQL to record web site visitor’s data.

 Percona Live London starts on coming Monday and here is the deal.
 Find where your data is replicated, win a Percona Live ticket.

 Mikael Ronström blogs about a new automated benchmark tool for DBT2, Sysbench and flexAsynch.

 A Money maker tip for the Facebook.
 Another Facebook should do post by Dathan Pattishall, someone outside of Facebook.

-One comment on “Log Buffer #242, A Carnival of the Vanities for DBAs”
+One Response to “Log Buffer #242, A Carnival of the Vanities for DBAs”